SumoLogic/the-coffee-bar/deployments/helm/README.md

 kubectl -n the-coffee-bar-ns port-forward deployment.apps/sumologic-the-coffee-bar-bar 8082:8082
 ```

-Just one additional step is required to run the application in your local cluster.
-We have t

 ## Troubleshooting
 <details>
 <summary>Issue 1: CORS error while sending request to localhost:8082 from localhost:3000</summary>